 As Winnipeg has no true freeways and an abundance of railway crossings, traffic signals play an unusually large role in moving people and goods efficiently through the city.
-Demand on traffic signal infrastructure has also increased due to a number of timely factors.
+Demand on traffic signal infrastructure has also increased due to several timely factors.

-Also contributing to these challenges is the fact that the population of Winnipeg has grown steadily in recent years, from 637,200 in 2001 to 766,900 in 2020 (an increase of 20 percent).6 A growing city means growing demands on the transportation infrastructure, (e.g. more traffic, more congestion, longer travel times, and increased frequency of collisions).
+Also contributing to these challenges is the fact that the population of Winnipeg has grown steadily in recent years, from 677,600 in 2011 to 767,500 in 2021 (an increase of 1.3 percent per year).6 A growing city means growing demands on the transportation infrastructure, (e.g. more traffic, more congestion, longer travel times, and increased frequency of collisions).